 According to section 7 of CGST Act 2017, every supplier whether goods or services are treated as supply under GST.
 Bloggers supply services by providing a platform to the advertisers to display their advertisement.
 A blogger is considered as a supplier of services.

 Nature of services provided by blogger is considered as online information and database Access or Retrieval services.
 According to section 2(17) of IGST Act 2017 – Online Information and Database Access or Retrieval services means services whose delivery is mediated by information technology over the internet or an electronic network and the nature of which renders their supply essentially automated and involving minimal human intervention and impossible to ensure in the absence of information technology and includes electronics services such as advertisement on internet

-Place of Supply:
+Place of Supply

-In accordance with the provision of Section 13(12) of IGST Act 2017, the place of supply of online information and database access or retrieval services shall be the location of the recipient of services.
-That means, bloggers covered under this provision and the place of supply of service is the place of Google AdSense /YouTube.
+In accordance with the provision of section 13(12) of IGST Act, the place of supply of online information and database access or retrieval services shall be the location of the recipient of services.
+It means, bloggers covered under sec 13(12) of GST Act and the place of supply of service is the place of Google AdSense / You Tube. (out of India).